AFKrcher/probe/README.md

 ### Access MongoDB

-1. Local, Non-Docker Build Development
+1. Local access on non-Docker build
 2. Meteor application must be already running
 3. In the command prompt run the following